 You can see how paper trading can be beneficial to developing your trading skills.

 But we hope you realize how important it is to keep your goals realistic and maintain a trading journal.
 Here are just a few things you should track:

 - Did you set a plan with entries and exits for potential loss and profit?

 - Did the trade hit a stop loss?

 - Would you have gotten filled at your limit order?

 - Would you have seen the setup in time?

-Thankfully, with StocksToTrade Pro you can make the process much easier with our state-of-the-art paper trading feature.
+It’s a lot of work!
+Thankfully, with StocksToTrade you can help with our state-of-the-art paper trading feature.

 And once you feel comfortable, you can graduate to using real money — and join the SteadyTrade Team for daily guidance on trading!

 What do you think about paper trading?
 Tell us in a comment below!